-View more information on in vivo phosphorylation assays using 32P or 33P.
-Cell-based radioactive phosphorylation assays rely on the use of phosphate-free culture media supplemented with a radiolabeled source of phosphate to "feed" the cells 32P or 33P.
+View more information on in vivo phosphorylation assays using 32P.
+Cell-based radioactive phosphorylation assays rely on the use of phosphate-free culture media supplemented with a radiolabeled source of phosphate to "feed" the cells 32P.

 View more information on glucose uptake assays.
 Glucose uptake is often used to measure cellular metabolic activity and cell viability.
 Glucose uptake assays are also used to study glucose transport, which is particularly relevant in the study of related metabolic disorders such as diabetes and GTPS.

 PerkinElmer offers custom radiochemicals (including GMP-certified radiochemicals) as well as other services.
 If you are interested in custom services, please contact our custom teams: